computology/packagecloud-ansible-role/README.md

 ## Overview

-This module lets you easily add [packageloud.io](packagecloud.io) repositories to your RedHat and Debian system from ansible.
+This role lets you easily add [packageloud.io](packagecloud.io) repositories to your RedHat and Debian systems from ansible.

 *Note: This is a simple role that only covers the common cases and as such isn't as robust as it could be; development of a full-blown ansible module is on our roadmap.*

-## Installation

-Make sure this role is in your configured `role_path`.

 ## Role Configuration